Azure/iot-hub-device-update/docs/agent-reference/how-to-run-agent.md

 issues.

 `--health-check` tells the reference agent to turn on Health Check, which performs necessary checks to determine whether ADU Agent can function properly.
 Currently, the script is performing the following:
     - Implicitly check that agent process launched successfully.
     - Check that the agent can obtain the connection info.

 `--log-level` (argument required) sets the log level of the reference agent's output.
 Expected value:
     - 0: Debug
     - 1: Info
     - 2: Warning
     - 3: Error

-### Simulator Specific Arguments

-These arguments are specific to the agent simulator.

-#### --simulation_mode=\<mode>

-Tells the agent where and if to force a failure.
-This is useful for evaluating and testing how Device Update for IoT Hub reports errors.

-`mode` can be one of the following options:

-* `downloadfailed`
-* `installationfailed`
-* `applyfailed`
-* `allsuccessful`

-If no mode is specified, `allsuccessful` is the default.

-#### --perform_download

-This option will cause the simulator agent to download and verify the hash of the update.

 #### --deviceinfo_manufacturer=\<manufacturer>